Dragoons in Hungary

 The dragoons were very special soldiers of the age.
 They were the light cavalrymen of the western armies, in fact, “mounted infantrymen”.

 They were originally footmen who used horses so as to approach the enemy faster.
 They could be used against cavalry and infantry alike.
-They were armed according to this: their most important weapon was the wheel-lock rifle supplied with a bayonet (it was not a socket-bayonet just a ring-bayonet or its forerunner, the plug-bayonet which were already in use at the re-taking of Buda in 1686).
+They were armed according to this: their most important weapon was the wheel-lock rifle supplied with a bayonet (it was not a socket bayonet just a ring-bayonet or its forerunner, the plug-bayonet which was already in use at the re-taking of Buda in 1686).

 The leaden bullet weighed about 26 grams.
 The range of fire was about 350-500 meters.
-They had infantry sword or a one-sided broadsword called “pallos”.
+They had infantry swords or one-sided broadswords called “pallos”.

 More importantly, they also had two wheellock pistols hanging from the two sides of their saddles.
 They fired them in a volley when assaulting the enemy.